Briggsc28/briggsc28.github.io/_posts/2015-03-25-the-first-step-towards-integration.md

 [Where's the next step?
 See the next blog post!](http://blog.chrisbriggsy.com/How-to-Integrate-SSRS-and-WebAPI/)

-Feel free to tweet me a comments, feedback or questions to @ChrisBriggsy
+Feel free to tweet me a comments, feedback or questions to [@ChrisBriggsy](https://twitter.com/ChrisBriggsy).